-HiPKI EV TLS CA shall check the audit logs once every two months.
+HiPKI EV TLS CA shall check the audit logs monthly.

 5.4.3.
 Retention Period for Audit Log

 Audit logs of HiKPKI EV TLS CA shall be retained in compliance with the retention period specified in Section 5.5.2.
 Prior to save audit logs to a secure off-site location, the audit logs shall be retained at the site of HiKPKI EV TLS CA for at least two months.